GasinAn/lexamples/README.md

 # lexamples
-A small .tex file which shows the basics of using LaTeX.
+Small .tex files which show the basics of using LaTeX.

+lexamples.tex: English version.
+clexamples.tex: simplified Chinese version.